Industrial architecture

-Industrial architecture is the design and construction of buildings facilitating the industry.
-The architecture revolving around the industrial world uses a variety of building designs and styles to be able to occupy labor and distribution of goods.
+Industrial architecture is the design and construction of buildings facilitating the needs of the industrial sector.
+The architecture revolving around the industrial world uses a variety of building designs and styles to consider the safe flow, distribution and production of goods and labor.
 Such buildings rose in importance with the Industrial Revolution, starting in Britain, and were some of the pioneering structures of modern architecture.
-Many of the architectural buildings revolving around the industry allowed for processing, manufacturing, distribution, and the storage of good and resources.
-Architects also, have to consider the safety measurements and workflow to ensure the smooth flow within the work environment located in the building.
+Many of the architectural buildings revolving around the industry allowed for processing, manufacturing, distribution, and the storage of goods and resources.
+Architects also have to consider the safety measurements and workflow to ensure the smooth flow within the work environment located in the building.

-Occupation: Industrial Architects
+Industrial architect

-These architects are specialized in designing and the planning of industrial buildings or infrastructure.
-When it comes to planning they have to ensure quality standards to make sure it is safely built for production or human use.
-Industrial architects are responsible for the design and planning of the following: markets, warehouses, factories, processing plants, commercial facilities, and much more.
+Industrial architects specialize in designing and planning of industrial buildings or infrastructure.
+They integrate different processes, machinery, equipment and industrial building code requirements into functional industrial buildings.
+They follow quality standards to ensure that industrial building are safely built for production or human use.
+Industrial architects are responsible for the design and planning of the following: markets, warehouses, factories, processing plants, power plants, commercial facilities, etc.